engammar111/Eshop-store/README.md

 AmmarK

 This is a a complete e-commerce store like amazon.
-Front-end using angularn Bootsrtap and back-end using NodeJs, express, mongodb,(mlab), stripe.
+Front-end using angular, Bootsrtap and back-end using NodeJs, express, mongodb,(mlab), stripe.
 Thanks